Choonholic/ChzzkDownloader/doc/en-US/chzzk_transport_finalizer_manual.en-US.md

 ```

 ## Description
-Chzzk Transport Finalizer is a tool designed to handle final processing sequentially in a separate process, instead of Chzzk Live Downloader directly performing the final processing.
+Chzzk Transport Finalizer is a tool designed to handle final processing sequentially in a separate process, instead of Chzzk Live Downloader and Chzzk Video Downloader directly performing the final processing.
 Using Chzzk Transport Finalizer ensures that live streams can be downloaded without interruption, even when they are broadcast in short intervals.

 ## Set Working Directory
 You can use the following command to specify the directory where required files are stored to work properly.